Monitor hybrid table workloads

-Unistore workloads that leverage hybrid tables might be different from many analytical workloads that you are running in Snowflake.
+Unistore workloads that leverage hybrid tables will be different from many analytical workloads that you are running in Snowflake.
 For example, your workloads might contain fewer unique queries that take less time to run and execute at a higher frequency.
 You have several options to monitor your workloads.

-Monitor workloads with Account Usage views
+Monitor workloads

-To monitor your operational workloads effectively, use AGGREGATE_QUERY_HISTORY view.
+To monitor your operational workloads effectively, use AGGREGATE_QUERY_HISTORY view view.
 This view enables you to monitor the health of your workload, diagnose issues, and identify avenues for optimization.
 The AGGREGATE_QUERY_HISTORY view aggregates query execution statistics for a repeated parameterized query over a time interval so that it is easier and more efficient to identify patterns in your workloads and queries over time.
 Note that all Snowflake workloads and queries will be combined in the output of this view.

 The AGGREGATE_QUERY_HISTORY view helps you answer the following questions about your workloads: